ramdanirifki/Intens-Leather-App/README.md

-# Instructions to Run P&Co Website in Visual Studio Code
+# Instructions to Run Intens.id Website in Visual Studio Code

 ## Prerequisites
 Make sure you have these installed: